Kazade/kazbase/README.md

     - Globbing functions
     - Loads of random stuff that might be useful

-All of my code in this repository is MIT licensed.
+All of my code in this repository is BSD licensed.
 Knock yourself out!
 But, bear in mind that the whole API is in permenant, constant flux!